mndmde/aws-resume/readme.md

 There is also CI/CD implementation using Github Actions.
 I am now able to update the front end straight from my command line.

+Finally, provisioning these services with Infrastructure as Code using Terraform.

-Tech Stack:
+Tech used:
 <ul>
 <li>S3</li>
 <li>AWS CloudFront</li>
 <li>AWS Lambda</li>
 <li>DynamoDB</li>
 <li>Github Actions</li>
+<li>Terraform</li>
 </ul>

-<h3>Future Plans</h3>
-I intend to use Terraform to be able to back up, migrate, or reproduce my resume.

-<h3>Room for improvement</h3>
+<h3>Thoughts/Notes</h3>
 This is my first project using multiple programming languages and implementing AWS technologies.
 This project was for me to grasp how all I can use these services together.
-I needed some assistance on the DynamoDB and Lambda functions as I have never used it outside of brief hands on learning videos.

-I am going find more projects that include these services to get more familiar.
+I have learned a lot in during this project, it has given me practical hands-on experience and the confidence to take on more complex projects.